Severe Depression Recovery: How to Find Relief

 Ketamine treatment is growing as an “off-label” treatment for treatment-resistant depression.
 It works by going through a series of intramuscular ketamine sessions with the help of a licensed medical provider.
 Many patients report feeling better almost immediately after their first session.
 Maintenance treatments may be required after the initial round of treatment but can be done infrequently if depression symptoms respond well.

 If you’re considering using ketamine treatment to manage your severe depression symptoms, you need a provider you can trust.
 Klarisana is a multi-location mental health clinic dedicated to helping patients find ways to manage their treatment-resistant severe depression since 2014.
 Our providers will work with you to determine if ketamine therapy is right for you and get you started on a plan to manage your mental health.
-Contact us to get started on your journey toward a healthier life.
+Get in touch with us to get started on your journey toward a happier life.